All-Too-Common Breakfast Foods to Avoid

 There is plenty of research to show that eating gluten also has negative health consequences.
 It causes inflammation and gastrointestinal distress and contributes to autoimmune diseases and a host of other issues.
 The trick is to give it up completely.
 The gluten breakfast foods to avoid include cereal, toast, pancakes, and granola bars.
 This will dramatically increase your ability to live up to your full potential and you’ll undoubtedly feel an immediate difference in your body and your brain.

 Stay tuned for our next post on Breakfast Foods to...
 Not Avoid?
-Gravitate Towards (title still in the works).
+Gravitate Towards (title still in the works) and for more information on healthy breakfast choices, contact us.